How To Visit Bryce Canyon in a Day

 • Queen’s Garden/Navajo Loop Combination – 2.9 miles (about 2-3 hours to hike)

-For the more strenuous popular hikes, such as Peekaboo Loop, find more information to plan from Bryce Canyon National Park.
+For the more strenuous hikes, such as Peekaboo Loop, find more information to plan from Bryce Canyon National Park (link to the park’s website).

 Explore the Visitor Center

 Before you leave, check out the visitor center.
-They have a museum, short film, and bookstore.
+They have a museum, short film, bookstore, and restrooms.

 Bryce Canyon National Park Overlook with snow